MayoSR/CitizIn/README.md

 ## Security

-We implement a variety of security measures to help keep your information secure.
-For instance, all communication with the extension is secured by encryption.
+We do not save any of your data anywhere.
+We only consume data directly present on the webpage.

 ## Changes to This Policy